Vincent Chase: Fictional career

-Vince begins his acting career when he moves to Los Angeles.
-After appearing in commercials and some films, he takes the advice of his manager and best friend "E" and stars in the independent film Queens Boulevard (or Q.B.).
-Q.B. wins the Grand Jury Award at the Sundance Film Festival, and its success leads him to the title role in the film Aquaman.
-Aquamans massive success at the box office launches Vince into superstardom.
-Vince pursues his dream role of Pablo Escobar in the bio-pic Medellín at the cost of several other opportunities and his relationships with his agents.
+Vince begins his acting career when he moves to Los Angeles, booking a Mentos commercial shortly after signing with talent agent Ari Gold.
+His first film role included scenes with Mandy Moore in A Walk To Remember.
+Vince's first starring role, which led to his breakout, was in 2004s Head On.
+Following Head On's success, Vince opts to star in up and comer Billy Walsh's Queens Boulevard, against the advice of his agent.
+Queens Boulevard wins the Grand Jury Prize at Sundance, which results in him booking the lead in James Cameron's Aquaman, which goes on to break Spider-Man's record for the best opening weekend box office numbers of all time.
+Vince then drops out of Aquaman 2 upon learning it would not be directed by James Cameron.
+Vince then pursues his dream role of Pablo Escobar in the bio-pic Medellín at the cost of several other opportunities and his relationships with his representation.
 After troubled development, the film ends up being produced by Vince himself and flops critically and financially despite over-the-top hype leading up to its premiere at Cannes.
-Vince's next project, Smoke Jumpers, fails to regain him star power, but its footage lands him a lead role (Nick Carraway) in Martin Scorsese's adaptation of The Great Gatsby set in the 1980s.
+Vince's next project, Smoke Jumpers, fails to regain his star power, but its footage lands him a lead role (Nick Carraway) in Martin Scorsese's adaptation of The Great Gatsby set in the 1980s.
 Gatsbys massive success lands Vince more work and several other roles.
-Vince is almost killed doing a dangerous driving stunt for an action film, and the resulting trauma fuels drug and alcohol addiction.
-Vince undergoes court-ordered rehab for 90 days and emerges victorious.
+Vince is almost killed doing a dangerous driving stunt for an action film, "Ferrari," and the resulting trauma fuels drug and alcohol addiction.
+Vince undergoes court-ordered rehab for 90 days following an arrest for cocaine possession, which occurred after he punched Eminem at a party at the Hollywood Roosevelt Hotel.
 Having regained confidence, he repairs his friendships while rehabilitating his image after a public fall from grace.
 In the Entourage film, Vince eventually rises to the top with the success of Hyde despite going over budget.
 Having established himself as an actor and as a director, he no longer has to worry about proving himself to get by.
 By the end of the film, Vince agrees to make a movie or a series about their lives and journey to success.